FichteFoll/advent-of-code/2024/README.md

 and visualizes the problems of fragmentation.
 I considered using a `Vec` for each cell but then figured I could be smarter by treating files like blocks.
-Unfortunately, my enum choice made the code rather unwieldly and required lots of pattern matching.
+Unfortunately, my enum choice made the code rather unwieldy and required lots of pattern matching.
 I'd like to optimize that
 but probably won't find the time.